astrospkc/One-Go-private-/README.md

 One-Go — as the name suggests "at one go" — symbolizes a unified place to manage and showcase your creative content.
 Whether it's blogs, images, design files, or links, One-Go is designed to simplify the process of building your digital profile.

-Instead of rebuilding backend logic every time you start a new portfolio or side project, One-Go lets you upload your creativity and instantly get an API to use wherever you need — in a personal site, a client project, or even a mobile app.
+Instead of rebuilding backend logic every time you start a new portfolio or side project, One-Go lets you upload your creativity and instantly get an API to use wherever you need — in a personal site, a client project, or even a mobile app(soon).

 ## Backend of One-Go
 [One-go backend](https://github.com/astrospkc/cms_gobackend)